psto/episteme/books.md

 * Ca$hvertising: How to Use More Than 100 Secrets of Ad-Agency Psychology to Make BIG MONEY Selling Anything to Anyone by
 * Badass: Making Users Awesome by Kathy Sierra
 * Traction: A Startup Guide to Getting Customers by Gabriel Weinberg
 * Hooked: How to Build Habit-Forming Products by Nir Eyal
+* 80/20 Sales and Marketing by Perry Marshall
+* SPIN Selling by Neil Rackham

 ### Politics